modmore/docs/en/02_ConsentFriend/v1/index.md

 setup the consent management in an easy way.

 It is a perfect solution for website operators, that have to use third-party frontend services on a MODX website.
-Since those services could collect personal data, the service usage has to be fully transparent and compliant.
+Since those services are able to collect personal data, the service usage has to be fully transparent and compliant.

 # Recommended Reading